wjrforcyber/wjrforcyber.github.io/about.md

 ### More Information

-Due to my tight daily schedule, sometimes I may not reply immidately, but all emails would be replied in one week.
+Due to my tight daily schedule, sometimes I may not reply immediately, but all emails would be replied in one week.

 ### Contact me